Anthonyg5005/Brotli-Automatic-Scripts/README.md

 ## Downsides of Brotli

 Brotli compression is **very** slow.
-Depending on the size of the folder, it may take hours for more folders with than a few MBs of data.
+It may take hours for folders with more than a few MBs of data.

 ## Supported platforms